hanneshapke/pyzillow/CONTRIBUTING.rst

 Pull Request Guidelines
 -----------------------

-Before you submit a pull request, check that it meets these guidelines:
+Check that your pull request meets these guidelines before you submit it:

 1. The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
+2. If the pull request adds functionality, the docs have to be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.6, 2.7 and 3.4.
+3. The pull request should work with Python 2.6, 2.7 and 3.4.
    Check https://travis-ci.org/hanneshapke/pyzillow
    under pull requests for active pull requests or run the ``tox`` command and make sure that the tests pass for all supported Python versions.